yasinaydin14/Pokemon-Bot/README.md

 python -m metamon.rl.evaluate --eval_type pokeagent --agent SyntheticRLV2 --gens 1 --formats ou --total_battles 10 --username <your username> --password <your password> --team_set competitive
 ```

 Some model sizes have several variants testing different RL objectives.
-See `metamon/rl/evaluate.py` for a complete list.
+See `metamon/rl/pretrained.py` for a complete list; Agents trained *after* the paper have some
+discussion in their docstring there.

 | Model Name (`--agent`)                  | Description                                                                 |
 |-----------------------------|-----------------------------------------------------------------------------|